Skip to main content

 Retiring from and Reflections on Modding Minecraft

-Well, here it is.
-It’s been an open secret within the Violet Moon Discord and community that I would be retiring from modding Minecraft soon, and here is the announcement.
 This comes exactly 10 years from the day I publicly released my first mod (the timing wasn’t a coincidence, I saw it while writing the post and decided to release it today, as a nice whole number).
-I wanted to spend some time reminiscing about my journey with Minecraft and modded, and where things will go next from here.

 On Communications

 I am responsible for various Minecraft mods.
 Our team and community make our home, like many, on Discord.
 On the professional side, many software teams make various Slack channels their home.
 Members are expected to be reachable at nearly all times, are expected to notice, remember, and respond to pings no matter how long ago they took place, and overall expected to treat it as a knowledge repository.
-This post is a semi-rant on why this is a problem, and my ideal setup.

 Tape Digitization

-Like many families who had children grow up in the 90’s and early 2000’s, my family has a wealth of video tapes, onto which my and my siblings’ various antics were recorded.
 It’s easy to forget just how an incredible chore it is to watch one of those tapes.
 Rewinding, fast-forwarding, no random access…simply a pain.
 Thus, also like many families, those tapes have been sitting in a closet almost since the moment they were captured.

 Things I Like (TIL) #13: Advent of Code

 What is this?
 I’ve liked many things throughout the years.
 While some have fallen out of my attention, others remain firmly cemented in my memories and feelings.
 So, I’ve decided to start a mini-series where each week (hopefully), I pick something random that I like or have liked and discuss it, why I like it, and its impact on me.
 These things can be varied, and range from more trivial matters such as my favourite animal, to books, games, and movies I’ve liked, to topics that have shaped who I am as a person.
+The posts, accordingly, will vary in length.
+See my rating system here.

 Things I Like (TIL) #12: Linux

 What is this?
 I’ve liked many things throughout the years.
 While some have fallen out of my attention, others remain firmly cemented in my memories and feelings.
 So, I’ve decided to start a mini-series where each week (hopefully), I pick something random that I like or have liked and discuss it, why I like it, and its impact on me.
 These things can be varied, and range from more trivial matters such as my favourite animal, to books, games, and movies I’ve liked, to topics that have shaped who I am as a person.
+The posts, accordingly, will vary in length.
+See my rating system here.

 Things I Like (TIL) #10: Emacs

 What is this?
 I’ve liked many things throughout the years.
 While some have fallen out of my attention, others remain firmly cemented in my memories and feelings.
 So, I’ve decided to start a mini-series where each week (hopefully), I pick something random that I like or have liked and discuss it, why I like it, and its impact on me.
 These things can be varied, and range from more trivial matters such as my favourite animal, to books, games, and movies I’ve liked, to topics that have shaped who I am as a person.
+The posts, accordingly, will vary in length.
+See my rating system here.

 Fabric Experience Report with Patchouli